aavillanueva6/NoteTakerAppInExpress/README.md

 ## Usage

-Visit the deployed application at [Deployed URL](http://DeployedURL).
+Visit the deployed application at [aav-note-taker-app-in-express.herokuapp.com](https://aav-note-taker-app-in-express.herokuapp.com/).

 When the user clicks the "Get Started" button, the user is presented with another page that contains two fields (1): Note Title and (2): Note Text, a list of previously saved notes, and a new notes button.